zriyansh/signoz.io/blog/2022-03-02-jaeger-vs-zipkin.md

 Zipkin was originally built to store data in Cassandra, but it later started supporting Elasticsearch and MySQL too.

 ## Comparing Jaeger and Zipkin

 Jaeger and Zipkin have a lot of similarities in their architecture.
 Though Zipkin is an older project, Jaeger has a more modern and scalable design.

 Summarizing the key differences between Jaeger and Zipkin:

-- Jaeger's has wider support of instrumentation libraries as it supports OpenTracing APIs and is also compatible with Zipkin's API.
-Jaeger also provides an option to <a href = "https://www.jaegertracing.io/docs/1.26/getting-started/#migrating-from-zipkin" rel="noopener noreferrer nofollow" target="_blank" ><b>migrate from Zipkin</b></a>.
-On the other hand, Zipkin supports popular frameworks in the official clients, while leaving the community to instrument smaller libraries like database drivers.
+- **Instrumentation libraries**<br></br>
+    Jaeger has shifted from its client libraries based on Opentracing APIs to recommended OpenTelemetry APIs and SDKs for application instrumentation.
+OpenTelemetry is a broader framework for observability that can help you generate different kinds of telemetry signals and correlate them for better contextual insights.
+Zipkin cal also receive traces from OpenTelemetry instrumented applications.
+Zipkin's instrumentation libraries are focused on simplicity and ease of integration.

+- **Deployment**<br></br>
-- Jaeger can be deployed as a single binary where all Jaeger backend components run as a single process or as a scalable distributed system.
+    Jaeger can be deployed as a single binary where all Jaeger backend components run as a single process or as a scalable distributed system.
 Zipkin, on the other hand, can only be run as a single binary that includes the collector, storage, query service, and web UI.

+- **Integrations**<br></br>
-- As Jaeger comes under CNCF along with other projects such as Kubernetes, there are official orchestration templates for running Jaeger with [Kubernetes](https://github.com/jaegertracing/jaeger-kubernetes) and [OpenShift](https://github.com/jaegertracing/jaeger-openshift).
+    As Jaeger comes under CNCF along with other projects such as Kubernetes, there are official orchestration templates for running Jaeger with [Kubernetes](https://github.com/jaegertracing/jaeger-kubernetes) and [OpenShift](https://github.com/jaegertracing/jaeger-openshift).
 Zipkin provides three options to build and start an instance of Zipkin: using Java, Docker, or running from the source.

+- **Sampling strategis**<br></br>
+    Jaeger offers adaptive sampling, which adjusts the sampling rate based on the traffic and error rates, enabling more efficient trace data collection without overwhelming storage with too much data.
+Zipkin relies on simpler, less flexible sampling strategies, such as per-service sampling, which may not be as efficient in environments with highly variable traffic patterns.

+- **Community Support**<br></br>
-- Despite being older, Jaeger has caught up to Zipkin in terms of community support.
+    Despite being newer, Jaeger has caught up to Zipkin in terms of community support.
 Zipkin is a standalone project which came into existence before containerization went mainstream.
 Jaeger, as part of CNCF, is a recognized project in cloud-native architectures.

 Both Jaeger and Zipkin are strong contenders when it comes to a distributed tracing tool.
 But are traces enough to solve all performance issues of a modern distributed application?
 The answer is no. You also need metrics and a way to correlate metrics with traces with a single dashboard.
 Most SaaS vendors provide both metrics and traces under a single pane of glass.
 But the beauty of Jaeger and Zipkin is that they are open-source.
 What if an open-source solution does both and comes with a great web UI with actionable insights for your engineering teams?